rockettheme/docs/README.md

     ---
     ~~~

+* **description**: Describes the project.
+This is usually set in the `TOC` and should describe the project in a generic way, although it is also possible to override the `TOC` description from another MD doc file.

+    The description supports Markdown inline syntax, such as _strong_, _italic_, _links_.
+You should not be using anything else, such as _headers_, _images_ and such.

+    ~~~
+    ---
+    description: The most powerful project you have *ever* seen

+    ---
+    ~~~

 * **breadcrumb**: _(defaults: false)_ Represents the pathway to the current project.
 The format of the breadcrumb is a UNIX path format with each folder being the real path and the display name of the folder, delimited by `:`.